 How does the National Heritage Area work against us?

 It has come to our attention that a non-profit called the Northwest Florida Maritime Landscape Alliance for Preservation (MLAP) wishes to declare Northwest Florida a National Heritage Area (NHA).
-The proposed National Heritage Area would extend across the Northwest Florida Panhandle from the Perdido River on the west to Gadsden and Wakulla counties on the east - covering THIRTEEN counties.
+The proposed National Heritage Area would extend across the Northwest Florida Panhandle from the Perdido River on the west to Gadsden and Wakulla counties on the east - covering up to FOURTEEN counties.
 The sharp eye of our fellow patriot, Lane Watkins, is the only reason we know about this.
 Lane ran across this article from the University of South Florida.
 Click to view: New Non-Profit Aims To Preserve And Promote Northwest Florida.

 National Heritage Areas are administered by the National Park Service (NPS) - no friend to private property.
 NPS provides guidance and MONEY.
 MLAP will receive an initial $700,000 (2016 amount) from the NPS to form a “managing entity” to decide which sites need protection and how to protect them.
 The managers, of course, will be ideologically like-minded with MLAP.
 “No land will be taken” is the mantra in both MLAP’s presentations and literature.
 While it is true that MLAP cannot use the federal money given by the NPS to purchase anyone’s land - an endless supply of federal grants will entice local officials to codify down-zoning in the name of protection.
-Not one square inch within the thirteen counties will be off-limits to MLAP’s “protection.”
+Not one square inch within the fourteen counties will be off-limits to MLAP’s “protection.”
 Historic District zoning will certainly be applied to some communities, bringing with it the necessity of approval from the NPS for renovations, additions or even paint colors.
 Private homes, farmland, fish camps, and houseboats on the rivers and bayous will be at risk.
 Traditional activities such as crabbing, oystering, seining, or hunting may be restricted or banned.
 Want to build a dock?
 You will need to wade through the permission of one more alphabet agency – the National Park Service.
 Please read: Not One Inch…The Battle Cry for Property Rights by Tom DeWeese of the American Policy Center.
 More often than not, National Heritage Areas impede or ban the very activities for which they were named.

 Which of these assets is not protected by state or federal law?